aconlon-eccc/era5-based-hail/README.md

 # request data from the ERA5 'reanalysis-era5-pressure-levels' ('pl') for year 2022
 er.submit_request('pl', 2022, eventised_observations, init_event=2898)
 ```
-When making a request to the `pl` database, the request is broken up into 10 seperate requests according to pressure level in order to respect ERA5's limits on dataset size.
+When making a request to the `pl` database, the request is broken up into 10 seperate requests according to pressure levels in order to respect ERA5's limits on dataset size.

 Below is an example of the output for a request submitted to the [`reanalysis-era5-single-levels`](https://cds.climate.copernicus.eu/cdsapp#!/dataset/reanalysis-era5-single-levels?tab=overview) dataset covering all events of year 2022.
 The total size of the request was about 1.3GB.
 Note the amount of time elapsed between timestamps.
 ```